blackhammer116/Project-Alpha/README.md

 ## Installation 🛠️
-- Clone the repository: git clone https://github.com/yourusername/project-artimus.git
+- Clone the repository: git clone https://github.com/yourusername/project-alpha.git
-- Navigate to the project directory: cd project-artimus
+- Navigate to the project directory: cd project-alpha
 - Install the required dependencies: pip install -r requirements.txt
 - The API for testing the URL is owasp-zap (pip install python-owasp-zap-v2.4) so it needs to be installed and run as a subprocess before the flask app is started.
 Make sure you set the API KEY in owasp-zap and configure in views.py